Reza-HosseiniZadeh/Reza-HosseiniZadeh/README.md

 ## Persian Download Manager

-**Persian Download Manager is created, designed, and developed by Reza Hosseini Zadeh.**
+**Persian Download Manager is created, designed, and developed by Reza Hosseinizadeh.**

 It is a Windows download management application created to help users manage their downloads in a simpler, faster, and more organized way.